caitlynslashai/rss-queue/README.md

 ## API Costs

-The system uses OpenAI's `gpt-4o-nano` model for cost efficiency.
+The system uses OpenAI's `gpt-4.1-nano` model for cost efficiency.
 Costs depend on:
 - Number of new articles processed
 - `TRUNCATION_LENGTH` setting (longer = more expensive)
-- Frequency of runs

 Typical costs are minimal for personal use with a few RSS feeds.

 ## Troubleshooting

-### Common Issues

-- **OpenAI API errors**: Check your API key and account credits
-- **No articles found**: Verify RSS feed URLs are valid and accessible

 ### Logs

 Check `scraper.log` for detailed execution logs and error messages.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License